 Simple English definitions for legal terms

-Read a random definition: freedom of the city
+Read a random definition: act of attainder

 A special meeting is a gathering of people that is called for a specific purpose or reason.
 It is different from a regular meeting because it is not scheduled in advance and is only held when necessary.
 For example, a special meeting may be called to discuss an urgent matter or to make an important decision that cannot wait until the next regular meeting.